 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where johnwalkite typically forms.
+Look in granite pegmatites country, the host setting where johnwalkite typically forms.
 If you start seeing apatite, quartz, muscovite in float, you are in the right ground.
 Field specimens usually show a tabular to blocky crystals habit, so train your eye for that shape before scanning the outcrop.